Oxford United Stars F.C.

 Oxford United Stars Football Club is a Northern Ireland football club, founded in 1937, based in Derry.
-It currently competes in the Northern Ireland Intermediate League.
+As of 2016, the club was competing in the Northern Ireland Intermediate League.
 They are known as the U2's in reference to Oxford United's nickname 'The U's'.
 The club graduated to the second division of the Irish League after competing in local amateur leagues, including the Derry and District League, which the reserve team, Oxford United, now plays in.